xiaoxiaoxh/Sentiment-Classification-with-Hierarchical-Attention-Network/README.md

 - Chinese: 90.38%
 - English: 86.25%
-- Note that you may try your own word embedding or train the model with a new language
+- Note that you may try your own word embedding or train the model with a new language.

 ## Contributors